RESEARCH AND TOOLS

 In Dreamtown, we like to learn.
 That’s why we engage in different kinds of research relevant to the context of our work, projects, and partnerships, and develop different tools that we can use in our engagement with youth in cities.
 Feel free to dive in, learn together with us, and make use of some of our tools and resources.
 We are always curious to know more - see something you find interesting?
 Let us know and reach out!

-The report examines multiple dimensions of well-being of youth in Sierra Leone, drawing on the baseline survey, with a particular focus on public spaces.
+The report on youth wellbeing examines multiple dimensions of well-being of youth in Sierra Leone, drawing on the baseline survey, with a particular focus on public spaces.
 The baseline survey was co-designed by the project’s partners, and survey data collection conducted by students and staff from the University of Makeni.